 Current Policy Statement with Proposed Revision

-Second Bachelors
+Second Bachelor's Degree

 Sequential Degrees: Candidates for a second bachelor's degree at The University of Arizona with a different award date than the first must earn no fewer than 30 units of University Credit in addition to the units required for the first degree and must meet all requirements for the second degree.
 For partly overlapping but sequential degrees--when the second award date differs from the first--the 30 additional units are added to the first degree's total units for a minimum of 150 units, although some of the additional units may have been completed before conferral of the first degree.